Sahar321/project-2-From-Homeland-to-Homeland/README.md

 # From Homeland to Homeland

 ## Description
-"From Homeland to Homeland" is my secound project, fully responsive webpage that allows you to explore the geographic locations of your online friends.
+"From Homeland to Homeland" is my secound project, fully responsive static webpage that allows you to explore the geographic locations of your online friends.
 Whether you're a seasoned traveler or just love learning about new places, this website is perfect for you!

 ## Technologies and Techniques Used
 To create this webpage, I used several modern technologies and techniques, including: